14Abinash/Ecommerce-Dashboard/README.md

 7. Monthly Trends: Profit fluctuations throughout the year.
 8. Category Insights: Focus on profitable categories like Printers and Bookcases.

-This concise overview captures the essential information from the dashboard. 📊👍
+This concise overview displays the essential information from the dashboard. 📊👍